TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

 **backup** the old Rhetos application and **create the new Rhetos web application** from scratch in Visual Studio:

-1. Following the instructions from [Creating new WCF Rhetos application](Creating-new-WCF-Rhetos-application).
+1. Following the instructions from [Creating a new WCF application with Rhetos framework](Creating-new-WCF-Rhetos-application).
 2. Add all NuGet packages to the project, that were used by the old Rhetos application.
    * You can find the list of packages in *RhetosPackages.config* file, or your application's *.nuspec* file (under "dependencies").